-The skin around our eyes is the thinnest on our entire bodies.
-And shows more signs of aging than any other area.
-It’s important to use eye creams before there are too many layers of other products on your skin.
-The best skin care routine order includes applying eye cream on as close to naked skin as possible.
-When choosing an eye cream, look for these peptides that have proven to work for dark circles, eye bags and crow’s feet.
+The skin around our eyes is the thinnest on our entire bodies and tends to be the first area to show signs of aging.
+To address this, it’s important to use eye creams before there are too many layers of other products on your skin.
+Ideally, eye cream should be applied to bare skin.
+When selecting an eye cream, look for ingredients such as peptides that have been scientifically shown to be effective in reducing the appearance of dark circles, puffiness, and wrinkles.

 Moisturizer / Cream

 Moisturizing is an essential step in any skincare routine, as it helps to hydrate and protect the skin.
 Moisturizers and creams are designed to provide a sustained boost of hydration to the skin.
 They work by locking in the hydration and treatments that you have already applied to your skin.
 They come in different forms, such as lightweight gel formulas for oily and combination skin, and heavier, richer formulas to nourish dry skin.